2016 Emporia State Hornets football team: Preseason

-The Hornets entered the 2016 season after finishing with an 11–3 overall, 9–2 in conference play last season under Higgins.
+The Hornets entereded the 2016 season after finishing with an 11–3 overalla and 9–2 in conference play the previous season under Higgins.
 On August 2, 2016 at the MIAA Football Media Day, the Hornets were chosen to finish tied for third place in the Coaches Poll, and fourth in the Media Poll.

-Sporting News released their Top-25 on May 25, 2016, landing Emporia State at #24.
+Sporting News released their Top-25 on May 25, 2016, landing Emporia State at No. 24.
 On June 15, 2016, Lindy's NCAA Division II Preseason Top 25 released its poll, ranking Emporia State at #12.

 On August 15, the American Football Coaches Association released the Preseason Division II Poll, landing Emporia State at #24.

 On August 22, D2football.com released its Top 25 poll, ranking Emporia State 12th.